-Honestly, this is my favorite part of the variety.
+Honestly, this is my favorite part of creating variety.
 There are so many more dried fruits out there than raisins!
 Try experimenting a little!
-SunSweet makes a few varieties you might want to try, like mangoes, dates, and even diced prunes.
 You can get a great shot of potassium and fiber and add a little natural sweetness to your mix.

 - Dried Cherries (we especially love tart cherries)

-- Plums or Prunes (we like SunSweet’s Amaz!ns, which are little diced up plums).
-They’re surprisingly tangy are great with nuts and chocolate.
+- Plums or Prunes (Seriously–They’re surprisingly tangy are great with nuts and chocolate.)